Horses Are Not “Its”

 From the Editor, Vivian Grant

+Please.
 Watch your language.
 Horses are not “its”.
-Nor is any animal for that matter.
+Nor is any animal.

 Inanimate objects are “its”.
 All animals, including horses, are living, breathing, feeling, sentient beings and should be respectfully addressed as such.

-Let us therefore be mindful to always use proper language when referring to horses, and all animals, when mentioning them as he, she, his, her, they, them, who and so on.
+Let us be mindful to always use proper language when referring to horses — and all animals when mentioning them — as he, she, his, her, they, them, who and so on.

 Language shapes perception which in turn sends a signal about how the subject at the center of discussion should be viewed, valued and treated.

-Those who exploit animals for profit and pleasure are very clever at manipulating public perception by referring to animals as inanimate objects, or “its”.
+Those who exploit animals for profit are very clever at manipulating public perception by referring to animals as inanimate objects, or “its”.

 They also use other subtle but misleading and often dangerous terminology.

-A case in point concerning horses is the pro-slaughter movement who use such phrases as “unwanted” horses versus “displaced” or “homeless” horses.
+A case in point concerning horses is the pro-slaughter movement who use such phrases as “unwanted” versus “displaced” or “homeless”.
 They also use the words horse “processing” or “harvesting” versus “slaughter”.
-This is a blatant attempt to divert public attention from the gruesome fact that they are brutally killing horses for their meat, for profit, by using words that they hope is less offensive and more acceptable to the human ear.
+This is a blatant attempt to divert public attention from the gruesome fact that they are brutally murdering horses for their meat, for profit, by using words they hope are less offensive and more acceptable to the human ear.

 I also notice that people who comment on blogs and in various social media — people who love horses — referring to horses as “its”.